The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

 The common presentation of special relativity rests on two central pillars, the constancy of the speed of light and the invariance of the laws of physics.
-The latter is already integral part of Hamiltonian notions and symplectic theory.
+The latter principle, however, namely the invariance of Hamilton's equations of motion under canonical transformations, is already integral part of Hamiltonian notions and the theory of canonical transformations.
+It might be defendable as a fundamental requirement for a theory that is point-of-view-invariant~\cite{StengerBook}.

 But the postulate of the constancy of the speed of light suggests that some {\it specific} physical wave phenomenon, namely light, serves as a {\it general} limit that determines the relative scale of spatial vs. temporal coordinates.
-This implies that this {\it specific} physical phenomenon has {\it fundamental} physical significance, i.e. that it is in fact not a {\it specific} phenomenon but instead a {\it general} principle, that certainly does not {\it logically} originate in the transmission of light.
-But, to our knowledge, the theory of special relativity does not explain {\it why} electromagnetic phenomena should play this fundamental role since the standard approach treats electromagnetism as one of four fundamental ``forces of nature'', i.e. as one among several others.
-There is no explanation given why specifically light should have any special significance in space-time theory.
-It is therefore no surprize that a significant number of scientists investigated alternative foundations of the Lorentz transformations and relativity~\cite{Ignatowski1,Ignatowski2,Drake,Eisenberg, Alstroem,BacryLL,Berzi,Lee,LevyLeblond,Mermin84,Schwartz, Field,Huang,Pelissetto,MMC,Chao1,Chao2,Gao,DaiDai,Mathews,Duarte}.
+This implies that this {\it specific} physical phenomenon has {\it fundamental} physical significance, i.e. that it is in fact not a {\it specific} phenomenon but instead a {\it general} principle, that does not {\it logically} originate in the transmission of light.
+But, to our knowledge, the theory of special relativity does not explain {\it why} electromagnetic phenomena should play this fundamental role since the standard approach regards electromagnetism as one of four fundamental ``forces of nature'', i.e. as one among several others.
+There is no explanation given why the propagation of light should have any {\it special} significance in a space-time theory.
+It is therefore not surprizing that many scientists seeked for alternative foundations of the Lorentz transformations and relativity~\cite{Ignatowski1,Ignatowski2,Drake,Eisenberg, Alstroem,BacryLL,Berzi,Lee,LevyLeblond,Mermin84,Schwartz, Field,Huang,Pelissetto,MMC,Chao1,Chao2,Gao,DaiDai,Mathews,Duarte}.